 The medication dosage and number of treatments are unique to each individual patient.
 The physician will determine the treatment plan and discuss this with you during your initial consultation.
 The initial treatment protocol for most patients is to receive 3 treatments of 2-3 hours, with each treatment separated by 4 weeks.
 The patient will then come back to see the physician to evaluate the results of the treatment and discuss any recommended modifications to the treatment

-When ketamine is administered in a controlled medical setting by a trained physician, it is safe.
-Ketamine generally does not suppress the body’s cardiovascular and respiratory systems.
+When infusion therapy is administered in a controlled medical setting by a trained physician, it is safe.
+Infusion therapy generally does not suppress the body’s cardiovascular and respiratory systems.

-Are there any side effects with ketamine infusion therapy?
+Are there any side effects with infusion therapy?

 In extreme cases serious side effects, though uncommon may include: rash, hives, difficulty breathing, tightness in the chest, swelling of the mouth, face, lips or tongue, confusion, difficulty urinating, double vision, fainting, irregular heartbeat, headache, hypoventilation, or uncontrolled eye movements.